masalinas/doc-argo-workflow/README.md

 **STEP 02**: Authentication client mode

-By default argo Workflows is deployed with the client mode authentication configured, so we need to authenticate with a token to access to any argo workflow resource.
+By default argo Workflows is deployed with the client mode authentication configured, so we need to authenticate with a token to access to any argo workflows resource.
 We can create one executing this command:

 ```
 $ kubectl -n argo exec $(kubectl get pod -n argo -l 'app=argo-server' -o jsonpath='{.items[0].metadata.name}') -- argo auth token